panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 description: "Are you struggling to understand TypeScript function types?
 Look no further!
 This comprehensive guide covers everything you need to know."
 published: "2023-03-28"
 modified: "2023-03-28"
-thumbnail: "./images/typescript-function-types-2.png"
+thumbnail: "./images/typescript-function-types-3.png"
 slug: typescript-function-type
 tags: ['typescript', 'function']
 type: post
 ---

-Functions are the small pieces of logic that are tied together to form applications.
-If you write applications in TypeScript, you must know how to type functions.
-Let's learn how to do that.
+Functions are the small pieces of logic that together form applications.
+If you write applications in TypeScript, knowing function types is a must.

+This guide covers everything you need to know to start using TypeScript function types.

 <TableOfContents maxLevel={1} />